Economic

 Structure

-- The Feudal Nobility
+a.
+The Feudal Nobility evolves

-evolves into the Aristocracy:
+into the Aristocracy:

-than relying solely on income from estates, nobles had to supplement their income
+i.
+Rather than relying solely on income from

-by service to king and church or even by engaging in business enterprises
+or even by engaging in business enterprises (i.e. middle class behavior)

-aristocracy maintained an edge over the rising bourgeoisie by emphasizing their
+ii.
+The aristocracy maintained an edge over the

-ancestry as badge of status.
+rising bourgeoisie by emphasizing their ancestry as badge of status.

-and means of production
+owners of capital and means of production

 ii.
-The Bourgeoisie was a highly Stratified
+The Bourgeoisie was a highly Stratified Class:

-the Medici in Florence) dominated city states.
+elites (like the Medici in Florence) dominated city states.

-2. Merchants,
+2) Merchants,

 Bankers, Ship Builders

-3. Learned
+3) Learned

 Professions: Law and Medicine, Government Officials, Judges, Tax Officials

-Members, Wholesale Merchants
+Guild Members, Wholesale Merchants

-Innkeepers, Barrel Makers, Tanners
+Keepers, Innkeepers, Barrel Makers, Tanners

-6. Journeymen
+6) Journeymen

-Workers, apprentices
+Workers, Apprentices

-iii.
+c.
 Lower

 Class

-1. Still the Vast
+i.
+Still the Vast Majority of the Population:

-boys, lackeys, excrement removers.
+excrement removers.

 Wars of